Table of Contents

 The legal representative is the person that represents the company in law.
 Although every company has an official company stamp, the signature and the decision of the legal representative could still be seen as the company’s decision.
 Please also be aware that since the legal representative represent the company, if the company conducts any illegal business or action, the legal representative is also liable.

 The business scope is a detailed explanation of the business’ intended activity.
 Unlike the business field in the name, the business scope is very detailed.
-For big MNCs, the business scope could be rather detailed and descriptive.
+For big Multi National Companies, the business scope would be detailed and descriptive.
 Please note that the business scope should contain the details of every business operation that a company is going to conduct.
 If the company conducts any activity outside its business scope, the government authorities may impose a fine for the violation.

 Another thing to take note is that although it is okay to put certain business type in a certain business scope, this does not exempt you from other license required for a certain activity.
 In the business scope, there is always a saying “For business that would require other approval, please get the approval from the relevant authority first.”
 In short, business scope is only a description about the business in China.
 It does not mean that it is okay to conduct every business in the business scope.
 For restricted business, please make sure to get the relevant approval/license as well as record it into your business scope.

-Every company shall have a registered capital.
-It gives reference to the amount of money that the investor shall invest into the company.
+Every company shall have a declared registered capital.
+This is solely a reference to the amount of money that the investor shall invest into the company.

 While the law does not require a minimum amount of registered capital, the government does not encourage investors to have very low registered capital.
 This is because registered capital is often seen to represent the financial capability of a company.
 If your business partner finds that the registered capital is too low, they may have an insecurity feeling towards the image of your company.
 For example, online platforms such as Tmall or Alibaba may have some requirement for registered capital.
 If the registered capital is too low, it may be difficult to operate your business via these platforms.